CartoDB/odyssey.js/documentation.md

 #### Add story content

 Stories are broken down into _chapters_.
 Each chapter begins with a _title_ and then can contain a mix of headlines, text and other Markdown elements (images, links, etc.).
-Here is an example of one chapter,
+Here is an example of one chapter:

 ~~~md
 ```